kimcheese33/final_project/README.md

 Our model dashboard is located [here](https://app.neptune.ai/lwatson/homeless-edu/) (also linked in presentation materials. and is integrated into our slides presentation.

+The charts show that the more money and more enrolled in school results in more homeless.
+This likely can be explained by the more populous the state, the more homeless there are.

 ## Conclusion